johnshearing/bioelectocracy/README.md

           * The lawyer asks Jesus, "And who is my neighbor?"
 In other words, "With whom do I identify with?" or "Who is also part of my body?" or "Who's pain besides my own do I feel?"
           * The Samaritans and the Jews had much animosity towards each other and these feelings were cultivated by the Romans in order to make both peoples easier to manage.
           * But Jesus tells of a Samaritan who feels compassion for an injured Jew and makes clear that we are to feel compassion and show mercy to anyone in need without any regard for group identity.
-          * Jesus and Muhammad both warned against usury and it is completely forbidden under Islamic law.
           * In the Old Testament, God directly commands Jews not to lend at interest to poor Jews nor to any foreigners.
             > Exodus 22:25 New International Version (God is speaking to Moses)
             > * If you lend money to one of my people among you who is needy, do not treat it like a business deal; charge no interest.